AirAsia says plans to order 100 Airbus A321neo jets

 FARNBOROUGH, England AirAsia (AIRA.KL) plans to order 100 Airbus (AIR.PA) A321neo jets, the chief executive of the Malaysia-based airline said on Tuesday, confirming what sources close to the matter told Reuters earlier.

-"We are about to sign A321neos," Tony Fernandes told a news conference at the Farnborough Airshow in southern England, adding negotiations were continuing to finalise the contract.
+"We are about to sign A321neos," Tony Fernandes told a news conference at the Farnborough Airshow in southern England, adding negotiations were continuing to finalize the contract.

 The jets will be delivered from 2019, Fernandes said.